88lex/sa-gen/README.md

 This script uses gcloud sdk to create multiple projects and up to 100 service accounts per project.
 It also downloads a json file for each service account that is created.

-The script also creaates a csv file that can be used to bulk upload service account emails to a google group, which can then be added to your Team Drives and/or My Drive folders.
+The script also creates a csv file that can be used to bulk upload service account emails to a google group, which can then be added to your Team Drives and/or My Drive folders.
 This allows you to use service accounts with rclone sync/co